 7. Please Describe Your Management Style

-Answer :- My management style comprises of a perfect balance of leadership yet approachability.
+Answer:- My management style comprises a perfect balance of leadership and approachability.
 When dealing with subordinates and employees I make sure that I approach them with respect yet authority.
 I feel it is necessary for a team leader to be able to manage employees in a way that they are comfortable to approach their immediate boss but at the same time get work done on a timely basis without taking their seniors for granted.
-When it comes to management of patients, I make sure that every patient is given individual attention and is absolutely comfortable.
+When it comes to the management of patients, I make sure that every patient is given individual attention and is absolutely comfortable.
 Managing patients can be a very tricky matter as they are already probably experiencing discomfort due to their illnesses.
 I make sure that the respective registered nurse to the patient shows up every couple of hours to check up on the patient.
 I personally check up on all the patients at least once a day myself.

-Answer :- While I’m well aware of the current market salary for this job position, I have also had a lot of years of experience in the field.
+Answer:- While I’m well aware of the current market salary for this job position, I have also had a lot of years of experience in the field.
 If I could get a salary hike of around 20 percent higher than my previous salary, I would be deeply grateful.
 With the kind of experience and dedication that I have, I will ensure that patient satisfaction in the hospital increases by at least 15-20 percent.
 This increase in patient satisfaction will end up resulting in more cases being diverted towards the hospital and increased income for the hospital.
-Besides this I am also ready to put in extra hours when required and when the hospital is overflowing with patients.
-All of these qualities make me believe that I must get a 20 percent hike from my previous salary and that I will be an asset to your organisation.
+Besides this, I am also ready to put in extra hours when required and when the hospital is overflowing with patients.
+All of these qualities make me believe that I must get a 20 percent hike from my previous salary and that I will be an asset to your organization.

 9. Why should we hire you for the director of nursing job?

-Answer :- While I’m well aware of the fact that there maybe countless candidates with similar skills and strengths who have shown up here today for this interview, I have something that most of them may not and that is passion.
-From the time that I was a child I always dreamed of helping and serving the sick and needy.
+Answer:- While I’m well aware of the fact that there may be countless candidates with similar skills and strengths who have shown up here today for this interview, I have something that most of them may not and that is passion.
+From the time that I was a child, I always dreamed of helping and serving the sick and needy.
 I knew at a young age that I wanted to be a nurse and grow in that field so I can help people recover from discomforting and painful illnesses.
 I have also always been excellent with children and that skill has helped me handle frustrating and cranky patients with the utmost ease and without me having to lose my mind.
-My passion towards nursing makes me ideal for this job because staying back at work for longer hours is not a hassle for me but a pleasure.
+My passion towards nursing makes me ideal for this job because staying back at work for long hours is not a hassle for me but a pleasure.
 My passion makes me extremely dedicated to the job and you won’t be disappointed in my overall nursing and nursing skills.

 10. Why do you want to join our hospital?